 For decades, Hong Kong has held a place of historical, geopolitical, economic, cultural and environmental interests to South-East Asia and the wider world.
 The rapid and transformational changes that Hong Kong continues to undergo provide fresh opportunities to reassess and reflect upon the city, in ways that illuminate broader phenomena and global trends.

-David Clayton and Florence Mok, ‘Bad Weather and State Building: Household Water Conservancy in Colonial Hong Kong during a Drought, 1963 to 1964’, accepted by Environment and History, forthcoming.
+David Clayton and Florence Mok, ‘Bad Weather and State Building: Household Water Conservancy in Colonial Hong Kong during a Drought, 1963 to 1964‘, Environment and History, published online in June 2024.

 Jack Greatrex and Florence Mok, ‘Catchwater Colonialism: Reshaping Hong Kong’s Hydrology, Infrastructure, Metabolism and Landscape, 1937 to 1968’, Urban History, published online in March 2024.